Fulfill ND Prerequisites in Summer

 - General Biology (science-major level): 2 semesters or 3 quarters.
 Must cover concepts in cellular biology and genetics.
 Appropriate lab work required.
 Individual courses in the biological sciences may count if the above competencies are met, i.e., anatomy, physiology, microbiology, and botany.

 - Physics: 1 college-level course.
-It must be algebra-based; calculus is also acceptable.
+It must be algebra-based; calculus-based is also acceptable.
 A lab is not required.

 - Psychology: 1 course.
 Introduction to psychology is recommended.